PondiB/openeocubes/README.md

 # OpenEOcubes: OpenEO Compliant Lightweight R Platform for Processing Time Series Satellite Images

-The service integrates STAC API, OpenEO standards, and gdalcubes to be a lightweight platform to enable analysis of time series satellite images via OpenEO Compliant RESTful endpoints using R-Client.
+The service integrates STAC API (using Rstac package), the OpenEO standardized API, and data cubes concepts (using gdalcubes R package) to be a lightweight platform to enable analysis of time series satellite images via OpenEO Compliant RESTful endpoints using R-Client.
 It also supports users to run their custom R functions.

 ####  Motivation for the platform:
 The service tries to improve on the limitations of  established EO data management platforms like Google Earth Engine and Sentinel Hub by supporting: